 This holiday sales prep guide focuses on our Shopify App users, but we can apply most of the advice here to any author or creator with an interest in boosting their holiday sales.

-If you are an author and haven’t look into our Shopify App yet, I encourage you to consider it!
-Here’s a post from last year with a lot more info about Shopify and our Lulu xPress App.
+If you are an author and haven’t looked into our Shopify App yet, I encourage you to consider it!
+Here’s a post from last year with a lot more info about Shopify and our Lulu Direct app.
 We also host a landing page with information about Shopify for authors and we wrote an entire guide to help new authors become true authorpreneurs!

 Okay, that’s out of the way.
 Time for our holiday sales guide!